Last Updated on March 19, 2022 by Jim Ferri

 But this time I wanted to see it in a more relaxed way, and have time to peel back a bit of the veneer of the city.
 I surely would revisit several of the old places I liked, maybe viewing them from a new perspective, but I also planned to unearth some new ones without the gun of time pointed at my head.

 It turned out to be a wonderful 2 days in Amsterdam, done relatively inexpensively, and just at the right pace to reinvigorate my love of all things Dutch.
+If you have an additional day, you’ll find that Delft and other cities are just a short day trip by train from Amsterdam.

 For my 2 days in Amsterdam I booked myself a room for three nights at the three-star Alexander Hotel, chosen since it is located in a nice upscale area near the Museumplein, where much of the world’s great art is gathered in a group of wonderful museums.